-Nine bridge rehabilitation or replacement projects are funded over the next five years throughout Ada and Canyon Counties.
+For specific projects, see the Project by Type report: www.compassidaho.org/documents/prodserv/CIM2040/CIMFY1418Detaile dReportbyProjectType.pdf throughout Ada and Canyon Counties.
 Bridge projects range in cost from just over \$100,000 to more than \$16 million depending on the length of bridge and type of structure.
-These bridge projects have a total cost of \$44.0 million and consume about 10.8% of the FY2014-2018 budget.
+These bridge projects have a total cost of \$44.0 million and consume about 10.8% of the FY2014-2018 budget."